Central Florida

 How else can you get involved?

 We need your involvement and support to make sure the regional planning process is a success.
-Several public workshops and presentations have been held since 2012 and will continue in 2015 to inform and engage the public and interested stakeholders.
+Public workshops and presentations are being held to inform and engage the public and interested stakeholders on the development of the 2025 CFWI Regional Water Supply Plan.

-Comments on the CFWI draft documents are welcome and encouraged.
+You may sign up to receive information about the CFWI via email.
+When the CFWI draft documents are available for public review, comments are welcome and encouraged.
 A dedicated website — cfwiwater.com — is the best source for more information.

 Putting the pieces together